spierala/blog-posts/mini-rx-comparison.md

     }
 }
 ```
-MiniRx Feature Store has to provide a "feature key": 'counter' (see `super('counter', initialState)`).
+MiniRx Feature Store has to provide a _feature key_: "counter".
 The key is used to register the "counter" state in the global state object.

 #### Component Store